caterinaburanelli/CSS_socialforce/README.rst

 Code for the project of the course Complex System Simulation, UvA 2021.

+The model is based on the Social Force Model for pedestrian dynamics created by Dirk Helbing and Péter Molnár.

 The contributors of this project are:

 - Caterina Buranelli